FactoryXCode/MfPack/MfPack/Cast/README.md

 Callbacks originate on the subsystem's worker threads.
 A VCL application must
 marshal UI changes to the main thread.
 MfSimpleCastPlayer uses PostMessage
 for this purpose.
 Connect, receiver launch, and initial media load can wait on
-network timeouts, so the sample invokes the facade's Cast method from a worker
+network timeouts, so the sample invokes the main interface's Cast method from a worker
 thread.

 Diagnostic logging is enabled by default.
-Set `TMfCast.LoggingEnabled` to `False` to suppress the `OnLog` callback and the facade's standard debugger messages.
+Set `TMfCast.LoggingEnabled` to `False` to suppress the `OnLog` callback and the main interface's standard debugger messages.
 Logging can be enabled or disabled while Cast workers are active;
 `OnError` remains independent and is not suppressed.